nikolay-udovik/banana-lab-podinfo-token-validator/README.md

 * Docker/Podman
 * The project uses a `Taskfile` to streamline development workflow. `task` is a modern alternative to `Make`.
 Install `task` to execute predefined commands, such as building the app, tests, and deploying to kubernetes.
 * This project relies on the **Podinfo app** being pre-installed in the Kubernetes cluster.
 Ensure that the Podinfo service is running and accessible before deploying or running this application.
-* Access to the `bringg-local` (Kind) Kubernetes cluster.
+* Access to the `banana-lab-local` (Kind) Kubernetes cluster.
 Devbox ensures the correct `KUBECONFIG` is exported for this purpose.

 ### Configuration